As a Canadian employer, if you want to hire a temporary foreign worker, you may need to obtain a Labour Market Impact Assessment (LMIA).

 - Review your activities to ensure compliance with the TFWP

-- In addition to above you may be required to go through the Employer Compliance review, which includes inspection and ministerial review
+- In addition to the above, you may be required to go through the Employer Compliance review, which includes inspection and ministerial review

 Employers must meet the following requirements to apply for an LMIA: